conduktor/conduktor-docs/docs/gateway/configuration/network.md

 ## Port-Based Routing
 In Port-Based Routing, each Kafka broker is assigned a unique port number, and clients connect to the appropriate port to access the desired broker.
-Gateway listens on as many ports as defined by the environment variables, which will be a specific value of `GATEWAY_PORT_COUNT` or it's default.
-The recommended number of ports in production is double the amount of the Kafka brokers, to cover non-continous cases.
+Gateway listens on as many ports as defined by the environment variable `GATEWAY_PORT_COUNT`.
+The recommended number of ports in production is double the amount of the Kafka brokers, to cover the growth of the Kafka cluster.

 Configure port-based routing using the [environment variables](../configuration/env-variables.md#hostport):
  - `GATEWAY_ADVERTISED_HOST`